gchenfc/gerrysworld2/_projects/shelf/index.md

 Shelves can be surprisingly expensive to buy online.
 The cheapest ones I could find on Amazon were on the order of $30 and were only 3ft tall or so.
 Being somewhat crafty, I thought I could do better with the added benefit of customizing the form factor and making the aesthetic match my taste preferences.
 Here I detail how I you can make your own!
 It's 5 feet tall with platforms every foot and the platforms are 1ft x 1ft.
 It's surprisingly sturdy and cost around $20 to make.

 ## Shelf overview
 The shelf is composed of 4 copper pipes which support the 5 wooden platforms.
-The parts are joined together by 3D printed supports which are in turn fastened via 1/4" bolts.
+The parts are joined together by 3D printed support brackets which are in turn fastened via 1/4" bolts.

 It's quite sturdy - I have no qualms about it falling over and don't worry when I bump it, but it does rock for a couple seconds when perturbed.
 It also deconstructs well due to the bolted nature (no glued joints) and can be easily transported as 4 rods, 5 12"x12" sheets, and a handful of 3D printed bits.
 This was an important design consideration for me as a college student.
 I use it next to my bed to hold things like my phone charger, bed lamp, book, etc. and it works a wonder.
 Without further ado, let's get started!